-NUR 100 Nursing Assistant and Fundamentals of Caregiving 10 (51/119)
+NUR 100 Nursing Assistant 9 (44/110)

-This course provides the training to meet the Fundamentals of Caregiving certificate requirements and prepares students to take the Nursing Assistant examination as outlined by federal and state guidelines.
+This course prepares students to take the Nursing Assistant examination as outlined by federal and state guidelines.
 Training will include classroom, skills lab, and clinical experience.
-Tech Prep credit available.
+Prerequisite: Read, write, speak and understand English at the level necessary for performing duties of the nursing assistant.
+(Compass test score of 40 or above, or placement in ENGL 098 or above) Tech Prep credit available.

-NUR 101 Survival Skills for the Nursing Student 1
+NUR 101 Survival Skills for the Nursing Student 1 (11/0)

-Prerequisite: Admittance into the BBCC Nursing Program This course will give the nursing student the opportunity to effectively meet the challenges of nursing education.
+This course will give the nursing student the opportunity to effectively meet the challenges of nursing education.
 Study skills, critical thinking skills, learning styles, and test taking strategies will be explored.
+Prerequisite: Admission into the nursing program